-My station's average temperature of 72.1° was way warmer than the long term July average of 67.3°, and warmer than the more recent (2001-2012) average of 70.2°.
-The official average temperature in Hood River, recorded at HOXO, was 71.4°.
-This was the 11th consecutive month in Hood River to experience above average temperatures.
+My station's average temperature of 63.8° was warmer than the long term June average of 61.8°, and just a little bit warmer than the more recent (2001-2013) average of 63.0°.
+The official average temperature in Hood River, recorded at HOXO, was 63.0°.

 The maximum temperature (at my station) was 87°, and the low temp was 48°.
 Official Hood River highs and lows (at HOXO) were 87° and 44°.

 Solar radiation averaged 620 Ly/day, compared to an average June of 611 Ly/day.

 The 24 hour average wind speed (for the month) at my weather station was 5.7 mph, compared to an average June wind speed of 4.1 mph.
 The peak wind gust was 34 mph on the 18th.
 Wind speeds at other less sheltered locations (like the Waterfront) were, of course, higher.

 Barometric pressure peaked at 30.20", and the low barometric was 29.74".

 Regarding rainfall, my station received 1.13", while HOXO recorded 0.67".
 An average June receives 0.77".
 Since my station's amount was above average, and HOXO's was below average, I'm calling it.... average.
 And as mentioned in the May Revisited post, there was no measurable rain from May 11th through June 11, making for a 32 day dry spell.
 It remains to be seen if that will be the longest dry spell this summer... even though it wasn't technically in summer at all...

 There were no local weather records set in June.

 These monthly summaries use data from my weather station located near May and Rand Streets in Hood River.
 To view my weather station's data for June 2014, click here.